 2 death books

 1 family chronicle

 6 published books

-Scope & ContentFonds consists of records relating to the ennobling of the von Baiersdorf family in 1884, the family’s personal financial record keeping, marriages, Otto Reif’s assistance to a displaced person, Erna von Engel-Baiersdorf’s work as a museum curator and artist, the deaths of Clara Baiersdorf Erdos and Elise Reif and the family’s religious and liturgical life.
+Scope & ContentFonds consists of records relating to the ennobling of the von Baiersdorf family in 1884, the family’s personal financial recordkeeping, marriages, Otto Reif’s assistance to a displaced person, Erna von Engel-Baiersdorf’s work as a museum curator and sculptor, the deaths of Clara Baiersdorf Erdős and Elise Reif and other personal items.

 AccrualsRecords were donated anonymously in three accessions, one in 2009 and two in 2014.
 Accruals were processed together.
+A further accrual was donated in 2021 by Paul Graeme Rosen, who found materials related to Erna von Engel-Baiersdorf amidst his father’s papers.
 No further accruals are expected.

 LanguageGerman, Hungarian, English, Hebrew, Latin

 NoteSelect items only have been digitized and described at the item level.
 Other items have been digitized and used as media representations for fonds and series-level descriptions.
-Consult the archivist for more information.
+Consult the archivist for more information and access.

 System of ArrangementAs there was no discernible original order, fonds has been arranged into four series based primarily on record type.

 RightsDonor relinquished rights to materials in fonds upon their donation to the VHEC but the fonds contains third-party materials for which copyright was not transferred.
 Researchers are responsible for determining the appropriate use or reuse of materials.